-- (b) Except as provided in section 7.4, the State Gaming Agency may inspect public areas of the Gaming Facility at any time without prior notice during normal Gaming Facility business hours. - (c) Inspection of areas of the Gaming Facility not normally accessible to the public may be made at any time the Gaming Facility is open to the public, immediately after the State Gaming Agency's authorized inspector notifies the Tribal Gaming Agency of his or her presence on the premises, presents proper identification, and requests access to the non-public areas of the Gaming Facility.
-The Tribal Gaming Agency, in its sole discretion, may require a member of the Tribal Gaming Agency to accompany the State Gaming Agency inspector at all times that the State Gaming Agency inspector is in a non-public area of the Gaming Facility.
-If the Tribal Gaming Agency imposes such a requirement, it shall require such member to be available at all times for those purposes and shall ensure that the member has the ability to gain immediate access to all non-public areas of the Gaming Facility. - (d) Nothing in this Compact shall be construed to limit the State Gaming Agency to one (1) inspector during inspections.
+- (b) Except as provided in section 7.4, the State Gaming Agency may inspect public areas of a Gaming Facility at any time without prior notice during normal Gaming Facility business hours; provided, that the State Gaming Agency shall inform the Tribal Gaming Agency orally or in writing about the identity of each State Gaming Agency representative inspecting such public areas immediately upon the arrival of the representative(s) at a Gaming Facility, and shall provide the Tribal Gaming Agency with a copy of any written report of each such inspection promptly after completion of each such report. - (c) Inspection of areas of a Gaming Facility not normally accessible to the public may be made at any time the Gaming Facility is open to the public, immediately after the State Gaming Agency's authorized inspector notifies the Tribal Gaming Agency of his or her presence on the premises, presents proper identification, and requests access to the non-public areas of the Gaming Facility.
+The Tribal Gaming Agency, in its sole discretion, may require a representative of the Tribal Gaming Agency to accompany the State Gaming Agency inspector at all times that the State Gaming Agency inspector is in a non-public area of the Gaming Facility.
+If the Tribal Gaming Agency imposes such a requirement, it shall require a representative to be available at all times for those purposes and shall ensure that the representative has the ability to gain immediate access to all non-public areas of the Gaming Facility that the State Gaming Agency inspector desires to inspect.
+The State Gaming Agency shall provide the Tribal Gaming